 I used to watch TV news every night – all the way through.
-Now, I turn it off after five minutes of watching ranting from a Prime Minister, who seems totally confused, can’t string a sentence together – he has lost me completely.
+Now, I turn it off after five minutes of watching ranting from a Prime Minister, who seems totally confused and can’t string a sentence together – he has lost me completely.
 Covid is uppermost in his mind, and there is no mention of the shocking way cancer care has been neglected.

 However, he is showing signs of getting bored with being Prime Minister; instead of getting on with leading by example (watch The Queen, Boris, she knows what to do).